kubecost/docs/install-and-configure/advanced-configuration/network-costs-configuration.md

 ## Overview

-The network costs daemonset is an optional utility that gives Kubecost more detail to attribute costs to the correct pods.
+The network costs DaemonSet is an optional utility that gives Kubecost more detail to attribute costs to the correct pods.

 When networkCost is enabled, Kubecost gathers pod-level network traffic metrics to allocate network transfer costs to the pod responsible for the traffic.

 See this doc for more detail on [network cost allocation methodology](/using-kubecost/navigating-the-kubecost-ui/cost-allocation/network-allocation.md).

-The network costs metrics are collected using a daemonset (one pod per node) that uses source and destination detail to determine egress and ingress data transfers by pod and are classified as internet, cross-region and cross-zone.
+The network costs metrics are collected using a DaemonSet (one pod per node) that uses source and destination detail to determine egress and ingress data transfers by pod and are classified as internet, cross-region and cross-zone.

 ## Usage

-With the network costs daemonset enabled, the Network column on the Allocations page will reflect the portion of network transfer costs based on the chart-level aggregation.
+With the network costs DaemonSet enabled, the Network column on the Allocations page will reflect the portion of network transfer costs based on the chart-level aggregation.

 ![network-cost-allocation](/images/network-cost-allocation.png)